Running NESTML

 --target_platform

 (Optional) The name of the target platform to generate code for.
+The available targets are NEST, PYTHON-STANDALONE, SPINNAKER, and NEST_DESKTOP.
 Default is NEST.

 --logging_level